|

 Just after the middle of the 1800's the Impressionists emerged with a new approach to painting: "art for art's sake" or "pure painting" which asserted the identity of a painting as a created object in its own right with its own structure as opposed to merely being an illusion or imitation of the world.
 It signified that the brush strokes and colours are beautiful in itself rather than that what it tries to portray or represent.
 That the canvas is no longer a window to the world but a screen made up of canvas and paint - the viewer must look at a painting, not through it.

 The lights flickered and swayed over their largely urban subjects, the colours blurred in a romantic haze, saturated with the sheer joy of a carefree life, depicting life in which gaiety, charm and good times were idealized, saying that the good life was no longer the prerogative of a limited aristocracy and that even the poorest can participate in it.
+Ironically, the Impressionists rebelling against the realism of their predecessors, were actually more acute and accurate scientific observers of the prismatic outdoor light and colours than the dark and muddy traditional studio paintings of said predecessors.
+In this, Impressionism became the final word in the tradition of realistic painting.

-In the late 1800's the Art Nouveau movement exemplified another brief but important transition between the old and the new in the arts.
-Visually it was the search for an abstraction based on linear rhythms and the literature was occupied with mystism and symbolism.
+between the old and the new in the arts.
+Visually it was the search for an abstraction based

 The Birth of Modern Painting